Robust foregin policy, 6 other key priorities Peter Obi listed in new manifesto

-Full List: Peter Obi Reels Out 7 Key Priorities His Government Will Tackle in Freshly Released 2023 Manifesto
+Full List: Peter Obi Reels Out 7 Priorities His Government Will Tackle in Freshly Leaked 2023 Manifesto Draft

 On Monday, October 31, Nigerians woke up to the release of the manifesto of Peter Obi, the 2023 Labour Party's presidential candidate.